-If desired, use the touchscreen to change the charge limit and the charging current (see Changing Charge Settings on page 164).
+If desired, use the touchscreen to change the charge limit and the charging current (see Changing Charge Settings on page 188).

-To charge at a public charging station, attach an adapter to the station's charging connector.
+To charge at a public charging station, plug the appropriate adapter into the vehicle's charging port, and then connect the station's charging connector to the adapter.
 The most commonly used adapter(s) for each market region are provided.
 Depending on the charging equipment you are using, you may need to start and stop charging using a control on the charging equipment.